-The pavillion is available to rent, free of charge, for community activities.
-Please contact us at the library if you wish to rent the pavillion or if you have any questions on upcoming community events.
+The pavilion is available to rent, free of charge, for community activities.
+Please contact us at the library if you wish to rent the pavilion or if you have any questions on upcoming community events.

 The Clifton Community Center recently reached its centenial anniversary.
 When this building was first built, in 1920, it housed the Clifton-Fine K-12 school.
 Please stop by for a visit and see what we have to offer!

 In 1982, a group of Clifton Fine quilters and their friends came together to create a quilt celebrating the community.
 The quilt was originally used as a fundraiser for the Clifton Fine Hospital Auxiliary.

 The fabric arts project was spearheaded by Carol Coufal- and many local quilters joined in creating quilt blocks beautifully celebrating the unique features of our region.

 20 quilt squares were made by: Laurie Murray, Carol Coufal, Susan Brown, Elizabeth Reynolds, Marcelle Kraszeski, Maisi Maybel, Ronnie Peterson, Vaughn Gruniesen, Hiroko Carthy, Kathy Kelly, Helene Jaris, Helen Witters, Jean Climeson, Penny Giraud, Cathy Curtis, and Grace Plumley.
 Even non-quilters joined in the clebration by providing a cash gift and having their names embroidered in the sashing on the quilt.
 Each block represents a part of the Clifton-Fine Community.
 All squares were painstakingly assembeled by Marcelle Kraszeski.